New York Times best-selling author of 9 books, speaker, and founder of the largest virtual mindfulness community in the world, The Open Heart Project.

 Susan Piver is the New York Times bestselling author of nine books, including The Hard Questions, the award-winning How Not to Be Afraid of Your Own Life, The Wisdom of a Broken Heart, and Start Here Now: An Open-Hearted Guide to the Path and Practice of Meditation.
-Her next work, The Four Noble Truths of Love: Buddhist Wisdom for Modern Relationships, will be published in June 2018.
+Her new book, The Four Noble Truths of Love: Buddhist Wisdom for Modern Relationships, is out now.

 Susan Piver is a deeply intuitive and innovative thinker.
 She has both tenderness and acuity regarding what concerns us.
 I could not recommend her more highly.

 Susan has an international reputation for being an exceptionally skillful meditation teacher.
 She teaches workshops and speaks on mindfulness, resilience, communication, relationships, and creativity.
-She has been a student of Buddhism since 1995, graduated from a Buddhist seminary in 2004 and was authorized to teach meditation in the Shambhala Buddhist lineage in 2005.
+She has been a student of Buddhism since 1995, graduated from a Buddhist seminary in 2004 and was authorized to teach meditation in 2005.

 Susan Piver is one of my favorite people on the planet.
 A deep thinker and brilliant teacher.